hyperhq/blog.hyper.sh/blog/source/hyper-use-case-week-part-3-volume-snapshot-and-restore.md

 hyper run -it --name db-2 -v vol2:/tmp hyperhq/postgres cat /tmp/test.txt
 ```

-Obviously this is a Postgres example, but if your application runs in a container, it will run on Hyper_.
+Obviously this is a Postgres example, but if your application runs in a container, it will run on Hyper.sh.

 #### What's next?